christianb/cv/docs/index.md

 **Junior Android Developer** @ [Zalando SE](https://corporate.zalando.com/en/newsroom) _(Jan 2013 - Aug 2016)_ <br>
 _Zalando is a European e-commerce company_ <br>
-* Rewriting App in 11 weeks
+* Complete rewrite of App in 11 weeks
-* Implementation of the Backend API (Java / Spring)
+* Implementation of Backend API (Java / Spring)
 * Mentor for new employes.
 * Migrate from custom HTTP implementation to Retrofit
 * Improve Architecture by implementing MVP to have higher testability